-I should mention that each additional time I took the midcourse test I was out 4,500 yen, meaning I lost 9,000 yen (the receptionist who advised me to take the test in English avoided me for days after that!).
+I should mention that each additional time I took the midcourse test I was out 4,500 yen, meaning I lost 9,000 yen.
+(The receptionist who advised me to take the test in English avoided me for days after that!).

 I was determined to lose no more money, and things got progressively better in Stage 2!

-Before I got to Stage 2, though, I had to take yet another exam for my driver’s permit (仮免許 | kara menkyo) that would actually allow me on the road.
+Before I got to Stage 2, though, I had to take yet another exam for my driver’s permit (仮免許 | kari menkyo) that would actually allow me on the road.

 Stage 2 required 19 driving hours and 16 hours of coursework.
 First, I took a few classes in the simulator and then I also had to take a first aid course.

 Strangely enough, I didn’t worry about the driving part.
-By the time I entered Stage 2, i felt confident (but not too confident) with my driving ability.
-I knew that the great challenge would be the exams.
+By the time I entered Stage 2, I felt confident (but not too confident) with my driving ability.
+For that, all I had to do was drive as instructed.

 I already knew from taking the midcourse exam many times that the paper test would be hard.

-On the weekends I practically lived on campus.
+On the weekends, I practically lived on campus.
 I brought my bento box and studied in the reception area using the practice tests available and by using my textbook.

-The test (true/false format) is basically filled with trick questions that make you overthink and second guess yourself (and I know now why Japanese cram schools are a big business!).
+The test (true/false format) is basically filled with trick questions that make you overthink and second guess yourself.
+(And I know now why Japanese cram schools are a big business!).

-Some hints: any question along the lines of 必ず〜しなければならない (kanarazu… shinakereba naranai | you must do…) is X,
+Any question along the lines of 必ず〜しなければならない (kanarazu… shinakereba naranai | you must do…) is X,

-But, I managed to score a 92 on the final exam (卒業検定 | sotsugyou kentei) and also passed my road skills review (みきわめ | mikiwame) with flying colors.
+But, I managed to score a 92 on the final exam (卒業検定 | sotsugyou kentei) and also passed my road skills review (みきわめ | mikiwame) with flying colors!

-Once that was all done, I got a certification of completion of driving shcool 卒業証明書 | sotsugyou shoumeisho), which exempt me from taking the road test at a driving center… but I still had to take another paper test at the driving center.
+This document exempted me from taking the road test at a driving center… but I still had to take another paper test at the driving center.
 (This is Japan, we love tests here!)